Do Go On - 400 - The Millennium Dome Heist

 He said they'd both been at Tong Farm for several weeks.

-It meant I could link the robbery to Lee Wenham right away
+It meant I could link the robbery to Lee Wenham right away,

-but they hadn't managed to get any money
+but they hadn't managed to get any money,

+oh, it's so much paperwork.
 Let's wait till they murder someone or something serious.

 No, let's wait till they murder two people.
+Yeah, you're right.
+Knock it out in one bit of paperwork.

-So, yeah, he's like, I'm not sure what sort of forensics we'll get.
+So yeah, he's like, I'm not sure what sort of forensics will get.
+Well, the forensic test took

-Well, the forensic test took nearly 10 weeks, but it finally bore fruit.
+merely 10 weeks, but it finally bore fruit.

-Saliva on a pair of rubber gloves found on the dashboard of one of the vans
+Saliva on a pair of rubber gloves found on the dashboard of one of the vans belonged to Lee Wenham.

 What is he up to with those gloves?